 Fig. 1.
-The multilevel bipartitioning paradigm.
+Multilevel bipartitioning paradigm.

-- If a fast clustering and refinement strategy is used, the approach can be extremely efficient.
-One can afford to perform a careful partitioning on H_m since this netlist will have very few modules. - Refinement progresses with progressively larger netlists which implies that number of modules moved during an FM "move" become progressively smaller.
-This permits the refinement algorithm to avoid bad local minima via big steps at high levels, but at the same time find a good final solution via refinement at the low levels.
+the refinement algorithm to avoid bad local minima via big steps at high levels, but at the same time find a good final solution via refinement at the low levels.

 Multilevel partitioning approaches have been especially prominent in the scientific computing literature.
 Barnard and Simon [6] have used multilevel techniques not directly for partitioning, but rather to compute the Fiedler vector for spectral bisection.
-Inspired by this work, Hendrickson and Leland [22] developed a very efficient multilevel partitioning algorithm which is included in the Chaco partitioning package (email to bahendr@sandia.gov).
-The coarsening step finds a random maximal matching as in [7] [8] and merges pairs of modules to reduce the instance size by a factor of 2.
-The refinement step uses multi-way FM with a LIFO bucket scheme, but with several modifications to improve runtimes: (i) the algorithm can terminate before a pass is completed if further improvement appears unlikely; (ii) gains are saved after a pass is completed so that only moved modules and their neighbors need to have their gains recomputed before the next pass; and (iii) an efficient boundary refinement scheme is used wherein only vertices incident to cut edges are inserted into the data structure, with gains for other vertices computed only on an "as needed" basis.
-The authors of [35] also proposed a multilevel algorithm but without refinement, i.e., the coarsest graph is uncoarsened in one step to form the final solution.
+Inspired by this work, Hendrickson and Leland [22] developed a very efficient multilevel partitioning algorithm which is included in the Chaco partitioning package.
+The coarsening step finds a random maximal matching as in [7] and [8], and merges pairs of modules to reduce the instance size by a factor of 2.
+The refinement step uses multiway FM with a LIFO bucket scheme, but with several modifications to improve run times: 1) the algorithm can terminate before a pass is completed if further improvement appears unlikely, 2) gains are saved after a pass is completed so that only moved modules and their neighbors need to have their gains recomputed before the next pass, and 3) an efficient boundary refinement scheme is used wherein only vertices incident to cut edges are inserted into the data structure, with gains for other vertices computed only on an "as needed" basis.
+The authors of [35] also proposed a multilevel algorithm but without refinement, i.e., a partition of the coarsest graph is uncoarsened in one step to form the final solution.

-Karypis and Kumar [27] [28] recently developed the Metis multilevel graph partitioning package (URL: http://www-users.cs.umn.edu/ karypis).
+Karypis and Kumar [27], [28] recently developed the Metis multilevel graph partitioning package.
 Like [22], they use boundary schemes and early pass termination.
 They also allow the user to set options for the clustering scheme, the initial partitioning algorithm, and the refinement scheme.
 One of their coarsening schemes uses a greedy weighted matching algorithm, upon which our coarsening scheme is based.
 The work of [1] adapted Metis to partition netlist hypergraphs while integrating the genetic approach of [20] to obtain more stable solution quality.

 Cong and Smith [10] proposed applying their clique finding clustering algorithm as the coarsening step in a multilevel circuit bipartitioning algorithm.
 More recently, Hauck and Borriello [21] performed a detailed study of multilevel FPGA partitioning.
-They studied many variations of the basic paradigm, including (i) partitioning before and after technology mapping; (ii) clustering via shortest-paths, pairwise connectivity, random matching, etc.; (iii) partitioning of the coarsest graph via searches, spectral and iterative techniques; and (iv) uncoarsening in one or multiple steps.
+They studied many variations of the basic paradigm, including 1) partitioning before and after technology mapping, 2) clustering via shortest paths, pairwise connectivity, random matching, etc., 3) partitioning of the coarsest graph via searches, spectral, and iterative techniques, and 4) uncoarsening in one or multiple steps.
 Their final algorithm uses simple connectivity-based clustering and iterative improvement with two or three levels of lookahead.